kofimokome/cf7-sms-extension/lib/wordpress_tools/readme.md

 ## 4. Models

 You can use models to query the database, without writing a single SQL command. <br/>
-The WordPressTools provides an easy-to-use interface for query the database.
+The WPTools provides an easy-to-use interface for query the database.
 Before you can use the model, you need to make sure you have done the following:

 1. Make sure you have created a folder to store the models in your plugin